directedbyshawn/Pathfinding-Visualizer/README.md

 ## Description
 This is a visualization tool to help enhance and demonstrate my knowledge of pathfinding algorithms.
-The program works by creating a two-dimensional grid populated with nodes of equal size.
-Each node has a theoretical edge connecting it to its neighboring nodes with a weight of 1.
+The program works by creating a two-dimensional grid populated with nodes.
+Each node has an edge connecting it to its direct neighbor nodes with a weight of 1.
 The grid has a start node and a target node, and the user is allowed to draw wall nodes anywhere else on the grid.
-The algorithm will then find the shortest path between the start and target node and draw it for the user to see on the screen.
-The nodes that have been visited are also visible on the screen so the user can get a feel for what is happening in the algorithm in real time.
+The algorithms will then find a path between the start and target node.
+Some algoritms guarantee the shortest path while others don't.
+The visited nodes animate in order of traversal to give the user a feel for how the algorithm works.

 ## Purpose
 The purpose of this project was to enhance and demonstrate my understanding of pathfinding algorithms.
-While I did learn a lot about implementing such algorithms, I spent more time creating the GUI which was much more time-consuming and complicated than I had anticipated.
+It taught me a great deal about pathfinding algorithms, complexity analysis, and creating display elements from scratch.

 ## Directions
-The only library used in this project is OpenGL. `CMakeLists.txt` is already configured to run on both apple and windows machines if you compile your projects with CMake, however I have not tested it on apple machines so
+The only library used in this project is OpenGL.
+All of the display elements were created from scratch using OpenGL. `CMakeLists.txt` is already configured to run on both apple and windows machines if you compile your projects with CMake.
-I cannot verify that it will run successfully.